hpi-swa/Squot/src/Squot.package/SquotLiveArtifact.class/README.md

 I behave like an artifact, but represent a loaded, living object.
 When you ask an ImageStore for artifacts, it will return instances of me.

+I am supposed to be used during only a single unit of work.
+That means if you want to modify my object graph and want the changes be reflected in the #content of the live artifact, you have to get a new live artifact from the image store.
+I will only capture my object graph once, when you first ask for it.